d1nsss/Reborn/README.md

 This tool allows you to download and play Rainbow Six Siege: Operation Red Crow, an older version of the game, and allows you to access LAN play.

+NOTE: This program is safe and may show as a false positive as it auto-exempts itself to prevent antivirus from wrongly deleting it.

 ✅ Uses DepotDownloader (open-source) to get the game files from Steam

 ✅ Includes a crack and custom launcher so you can play without Ubisoft servers